aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 This project focuses on automating repetitive support information collection for 1st Level Support.

 In a support situation, technicians often need basic device details before they can continue with troubleshooting or documentation.
-Instead of asking the user to manually find values such as the computer name, IP address, serial number, Windows version, or last reboot time, this workflow collects the information into a standardized report.
+Instead of asking the user to manually find values such as the computer name, IP address, serial number, Windows version, or last reboot time, the script collects the information into a standardized report.

 The project includes: